dulcetravassos/trust-game-fmri-analysis/code/02_analysis/README.md

 #### [`s00_reslice_normalize_rois`](s00_reslice_normalize_rois.m)

 This script integrates FreeSurfer anatomical Regions of Interest (ROIs) with the SPM12 pipeline.
-It first reslices the ROIs to match the native T1w spatial dimensions (using _spm_reslice_) and then normalizes them to MNI space, using the subject-specific Forward Deformation Fields (y*) generated during the structural segmentation step of the preprocessing.
+It first reslices the ROIs to match the native T1w spatial dimensions and then normalizes them to MNI space, using the subject-specific Forward Deformation Fields (y*) generated during the structural segmentation step of the preprocessing.

 This script enforces Nearest Neighbour interpolation to preserve the integrity of binary masks and organizes the final outputs into subject-specific derivative folders.